- Institutional inertia, narrow perception of innovation or what it needs to flourish, and short-term thinking can all be barricades of innovation.

 Great innovators fail constantly.
 Name a company famed for innovation and you’ll find a string of failed products—from the Apple Newton to Colgate Lasagna.
 Even successful products had, in some cases, years of prototypes and tests behind the scenes before a finished product—like the forty tries it took to create WD-40.

-Learning from those failures is what led to a successful product.
+Learning from those failures is what leads to a successful product.
 These are lessons innovators of all stripes often need.
 Sometimes an idea doesn’t reach its intended goal but is successful in a whole separate way.
 Sildenafil citrate was originally intended to treat high blood pressure.
 While it is used for that, it’s far better known (and more profitable) as Viagra.

 “We’re Successful Now.
 Why Rock the Boat?”